do-adams/nes-auth-blog/README.md

 nes-auth-blog uses Hexo with a customized [aath](https://github.com/lewis-geek/hexo-theme-Aath) theme to render your markdown files into a static blog.
 It then runs a lightning-fast Koa server with static user authentication to serve the blog.

-It is intended as a private blog for sharing internal or personal documentation across a small group of people via Markdown as the preferred storage medium, which is already very popular with developers and simple to use and write with.
+It is intended as a private, simple, lightweight, and zero-configuration blog for sharing internal or personal documentation across a small group of people via Markdown - beloved by developers the world over - as the preferred writing medium.

 It leverages the use of Git for keeping track of changes in authorship of blog posts and publications, and for easy deployment.